All guides

 Onboarding experience

 Surveys can be used during the onboarding process to assess user understanding of the product and its features.
-By collecting feedback from newly onborarded users, you can identify areas where additional guidance or support may be needed to improve the onboarding experience.
+By collecting feedback from newly onboarded users, you can identify areas where additional guidance or support may be needed to improve the onboarding experience.

 Data triangulation